2012 Acura RL - Powertrain

 SH-AWD™ System Layout

-SH-AWD™ is a seamlessly operating, full-time all-wheel drive system that requires no driver interaction for operation.
+SH-AWD™ is a full-time all-wheel drive system that requires no driver interaction for operation.
 A torque transfer unit is bolted directly to the front-mounted transaxle.
 Attached to the front differential ring gear is a helical gear that provides input torque to the transfer unit.
 A short horizontal shaft and a hypoid gear set within the case turn the propeller shaft ninety degrees and move it to the vehicle center line.
-Lightweight carbon fiber dual driveshafts carry power to the rear differential unit.
+Dual driveshafts (constructed of lightweight carbon fiber) carry power to the rear differential unit.

 Torque vectoring takes place in the rear differential which contains three planetary gear and clutch sets.
 Torque from the driveshaft passes through the differential's first clutch/planetary gearset, which as a unit is called the Acceleration Device.